-D. Comparisons with national peers.
-For programs the institution plans to retain, identify nationally-ranked programs against which each of the institution's existing doctoral programs will be benchmarked.
+D. Comparisons with National Peers - For programs the institution plans to retain, identify nationally-ranked programs against which each of the institution's existing doctoral programs will be benchmarked.

-To complement the peer institution component of the graduate program review process, Texas Tech has recently purchased subscriptions to several databases to provide data on numerous variables across its 56 peers listed in Appendix 2.
+To complement the peer institution component of the graduate program review process, Texas Tech has recently purchased subscriptions to several databases to provide data on numerous variables across its 55 peers listed in Appendix II.
 This information will be fed into the graduate program reviews.
 In addition, all doctoral programs will be reviewed based upon 2009 data for the national comparison databases.

-2. New Doctoral Programs

-The institution's plan for new doctoral programs should address, at a minimum, the following elements:
+2. New Doctoral Programs - The institution's plan for new doctoral programs should address, at a minimum, the following elements.

-A. Areas of emphasis.
-Identify the areas the institution plans to focus on in the development of new doctoral programs.
+A. Areas of Emphasis - Identify the areas the institution plans to focus on in the development of new doctoral programs.
 Emphasis should be placed on high-need areas, such as STEM, with sufficient documentation to support selection decisions.
 The plan should also demonstrate how the institution will build upon existing strengths.

 New academic programs are proposed by colleges and schools through their strategic planning processes.
 As each college and school develops new strategic plans that align with the new Texas Tech strategic plan, the relevance of these doctoral programs with respect to the eight strategic research themes will be considered.
-Texas Tech requires continuous strategic planning, assessment, and improvement of planning implementation (Texas Tech University, Operating Policy 10.13: Strategic Planning and Assessment for Texas Tech University, Including All Academic Programs and Support Operations).
+Texas Tech requires continuous strategic planning, assessment and improvement of planning implementation (Texas Tech University, Operating Policy 10.13: Strategic Planning and Assessment for Texas Tech University, Including All Academic Programs and Support Operations).

-B. Assessment.
-Provide a plan for the rigorous, periodic review of proposed programs using external evaluators.
+B. Assessment - Provide a plan for the rigorous, periodic review of proposed programs using external evaluators.

 The present graduate program review structure includes the review of each program by external peers from comparable institutions.
-This program will continue, with important modifications, for all new Ph.D. programs.
-These reviewers are selected from the 56 peer institutions that we use to benchmark our performance (see Appendix 2).
-Further, we are asking these reviewers to address the elements described in the research priorities section.
+This program will continue, with any necessary modifications, to coordinate with reviews being proposed by the

+THECB.
+These reviewers are selected from the 55 peer institutions that we use to benchmark our performance (see Appendix II).
+Further, we are asking these reviewers to address their views as to the elements described in the research priorities section.

-C. Regional Impact.
-If applicable, describe the ways in which the development of doctoral programs and enhancement of research will enable the institution to better meet the needs of the region it serves and explain how the institution will monitor and assess its impact.
+C. Regional Impact - If applicable, describe the ways in which the development of doctoral programs and enhancement of research will enable the institution to better meet the needs of the region it serves and explain how the institution will monitor and assess its impact.

 Much of our development of strategic initiatives under each of the eight research themes was achieved with input from partners in Lubbock, in West Texas, in Texas and in the Southwest.
 They reflect Texas Tech's present and future position as an outstanding institution of learning in West Texas and reflect planned collaborations as we strive to become a great public research university.
 Making it possible...
-2010-2020 Strategic Plan includes recommendations for specific partnerships with the federal and state governments, federal delegation, governor and Texas legislature, corporate sector, local, state and national foundations, K-12 a community college sectors, Lubbock and regional municipal and county governmental sections, TTU community, alumni, and benefactors and friends.
-The Economic Impacts of Texas Tech University on Lubbock County: Today and in the year 2020, estimated the 2008 impact at \$1.15 billion.
-A similar report for 2009 has been commissioned and new targets will be established for the Texas Tech strategic plan for 2015 and 2020.
+2010-2020 Strategic Plan includes recommendations for specific partnerships with the federal and state governments, federal delegation, governor and Texas legislature, corporate sector, local, state and national foundations, K-12 an community college sectors, Lubbock and regional municipal and county governmental sections, TTU community, alumni, and benefactors and friends.
+The Economic Impacts of Texas Tech University on Lubbock County: Today and in the year 2020, completed in 2010, estimated the 2010 impact at \$1.26 billion.

-Priority 4 for of the Texas Tech strategic plan states:
+Priority 4 of the Texas Tech strategic plan states:

-Further Outreach and Engagement: We will expand our community outreach, promote higher education and continue to engage in partnerships in order to improve our communities and enrich their quality of life.
+We will expand our community outreach,

+promote higher education and continue to engage in partnerships in order to improve our communities and enrich their quality of life.